 You probably already know that not all chocolate is created equal.
 In fact, there are some key differences when it comes to milk versus dark chocolate.
 According to the FDA, milk chocolate must have a minimum of 10 percent cocoa solids and 12 percent milk solids (condensed milk, cream, dried milk, milk powder, etc.) to be considered milk chocolate.
 Unlike milk chocolate, dark chocolate does not contain milk solids and is primarily made of cacao beans, sugar, and an emulsifier such as soy lecithin.
 Dark chocolate can range from a 30 percent cacao content (sweet dark) to above 80 percent for extremely dark bars.

-From delicate to bold, these sweet treats cover the full chocolate spectrum.
+From delicate to bold (and organized from lowest to highest percentages), these sweet treats cover the full chocolate spectrum.